shezi/appirater/README.md

 1. Add the Appirater code into your project
 2. Add the `CFNetwork` and `SystemConfiguration` frameworks to your project
 3. Call `[Appirater appLaunchedWithID:<Your apple provided software id>]` at the end of your app delegate's `application:didFinishLaunchingWithOptions:` method.
 4. Call `[Appirater applicationWillEnterForeground]` from your app delegate's `applicationWillEnterForeground` method.
+5. Call `[[Appirater shared] showPromptIfNeeded]` in places where you want your dialog to appear.
+You can put the call directly after the two class method calls above, if you want.

 License
 -------